-Table 5.19.
-Habitat characteristics for thresher shark.
-(Collette and Klein-MacPhee 2002)
+Table 18.
+Habitat characteristics for thresher sh ark (Collette and K lein-MacPhee 2002) 0000000.
+0000000000

-Life Stage Habitat Substrate Temperature Juveniles Inshore waters, coastal bays.
-Pelagic N/A Adults Oceanic; over the continental shelf.
-Pelagic N/A
+Life Stage Habitat Substrate Temperature Juveniles Inshore waters, coastal bays Pelagic N/A Adults Oceanic; over the continental shelf Pelagic N/A

 4. The status of Atlantic thresher sharks is unknown; it is not known if they are overfished or if overfishing is occurring.
-They are often caught as by-catch in longline fisheries targeting tuna and swordfish, and are taken recreationally in rod and reel fisheries (NMFS 2010b).
-Atlantic thresher sharks are managed by NMFS, under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan (NMFS 2006), and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks (ASMFC 2008d).
+They are often caught as by-catch in longline fisheries targeting tuna and swordfish, and are taken recreationally in rod and reel fisheries.
+The NOAA Fisheries Service Highly Migratory Species Management Division manages these sharks (NMFS 2010b).

-510.2.18.
-Silver Hake (Merluccius bilinearis)
+510.2.17 Silver Hake (Merluccius bilinearis)

 1. Silver hake, or whiting, are found along the continental shelf of North America, from Canada to the Bahamas, and are most abundant between Newfoundland and South Carolina (Collette and Klein-MacPhee 2002).
-There are two stocks of silver hake; one in the Gulf of Maine and northern Georges Bank, and the other on southern Georges Bank and the Mid-Atlantic Bight.
-In the Ocean SAMP area, silver hake are targeted by commercial fishermen.
+There are two stocks of silver hake: one in the Gulf of Maine and northern Georges Bank, and the other on southern Georges Bank and the Mid-Atlantic Bight.
+In the SAMP area, silver hake are targeted by commercial fishermen.